OllO-Station/ollo/README.md

 ### Prerequisites

+#### Joining testnet

+- For a full walkthrough on creating an address, joining the network, and getting tokens from the testnet faucet, visit our [documentation](https://docs.ollo.zone).

+#### Creating a full node or Validator

 - Ensure you have Make and Go (version 1.18) installed
+- Ensure you have adequate storage (256GB+) and memory (8GB+ RAM) to run a validator/full node
 - For a full, detailed walkthrough on setting up a node and/or validator, visit our official [documentation](https://docs.ollo.zone).

 ### Installation